ChloieP/data-structures-and-algorithms/data-structures/linkedList/README.md

 * At no time should an exception or stack trace be shown to the end user.
 Catch and handle any such exceptions and return a printed value or operation which cleanly represents the state and either stops execution cleanly, or provides the user with clear direction and output.
 *  Be sure to follow your language/frameworks standard naming conventions (e.g. C# uses PascalCasing for all method and class names).

+* CONTINUATION via Code Challenge 6:

+* .append(value) which adds a new node with the given value to the end of the list
+* .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
+* .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node

 ## Approach & Efficiency
 I started with reading the challenge carefully, and then went to the whiteboard to think through the problem fully.
 I used a wiki article on binary search that became the source of ideation for my pseudocode and algorithm.
 This challenge took 3 hours.